THE FACE OF MODERN WARFARE | Darrin Henry

 Lee specialises in fighting submarines, or ‘underwater warfare.’
 There are three workstations, or “positions,” dedicated to locating, tracking and attacking targets under the ocean.

-“You can be forgiven for what you see in the movies,” says Lee, before putting me straight.
-“If the submarine truly wants to be 100% undetectable it needs to turn everything off and that would mean everyone onboard suffocating, because they wouldn’t be able to pump air.
+“You can be forgiven for what you see in the movies,” smiles Lee, before putting me straight.
+“If the submarine truly wants to be 100% undetectable it needs to turn everything off and that would mean everyone on board suffocating, because they wouldn’t be able to pump air.
 Everything on a submarine makes a noise, whether it’s detectable to the human ear doesn’t mean it’s not detectable to sonar.”